paolomaccallini-hub/MetaME/README.md

 #### Mouse Brain

-The results of cell-type analysis for DropViz layer 2 (L2) scRNAseq datasets, from step one to step three, are summarized in Figure 3.
+The results of cell-type analysis for DropViz level 2 (L2) scRNAseq datasets, from step one to step three, are summarized in Figure 3.
 In step one (top-left), all the significant regressions are reported, after correction for multiple comparisons.
 In step two (center), the independent signals for each dataset are selected.
 In step three (bottom right), independence across datasets is detected: stars indicate the collinear covariates of the regression model, while the element of row i and column j indicates the PS of cell type j conditioning on cell type i.

 ![step1_3_FUMA_celltype687746](https://github.com/user-attachments/assets/987a590d-a8c1-448e-8383-2f08461cfb79)